toxuin/nodebb-plugin-trophies/README.md

 It was developed for use on [Kamloops Makerspace website](http://kamloopsmakerspace.com/).

-Here's some picture to give you an idea what it is:
+Here's some pictures to give you an idea what it is:

 ![User side screenshot](README_DATA/trophies-screenshot.png)